 Revised Forecast of Energy for the control period

-The consolidated sales projections for the control period from FY 20 to FY 22 are as shown below, It is proposed to reduce the T&D losses by a factor @0.4% each year for FY-20 to FY-22.
+The consolidated sales projections for the control period from FY 20 to FY 22 are as shown below; It is proposed to reduce the T&D loss by a factor @0.4% for FY-20 to FY-22.
 The transmission loss is 3.65% and 3.55% and 3.45% for FY-20, FY-121 and FY-22 respectively.

 Accordingly, the energy requirement at the generation points is computed.
 The average and peak load requirement is computed.
 Peak load requirement for the remaining control period is estimated based on past trends by taking 4 year CAGR after taking suitable correction factors.